SystemsApproach/private5g/arch.rst

 sophisticated algorithms for scheduling transmission on the radio spectrum—algorithms that are considered valuable intellectual property of the equipment vendors—there is significant opportunity to open and disaggregate both the RAN and the Mobile Core.
-This book is primarily a recipe for how to do that.
+This book gives a recipe for how to do exactly that.

 Before getting to those details, we have three more architectural concepts to introduce.
 First, :numref:`Figure %s <fig-cups>` redraws